Insurance and Financial Information

 Payment at Time of Service

 It is your responsibility as our patient to provide accurate and current information at the time of service so that we may bill your insurance.
 We require a copy of your insurance card at the time of each visit.
 If you are unable to provide your card before seeing the provider, the visit may be considered fee for services and full payment may be collected.
-If your insurance requires a co-payment, deductible or co-insurance, it will be collected during your visit.
+If your insurance requires a co-payment, deductible or co-insurance, it will be collected during your visit or your visit may need to be cancelled.

 You can read a full copy of our financial policy here